Marsican brown bear: Conservation

 The Marsican brown bear, as a subspecies of the brown bear, has been included on the International Union for Conservation of Nature (IUCN) Red List and Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 People have started to acknowledge and support the need for conservation of these bears.
 Ecotourism has improved the urgency for conservation of these areas.

 Italy officially protected the Marsican brown bear in 1923 by founding the Parco Nazionale d'Abruzzo, Lazio e Molise. which has had a major impact in conserving the bears.
 They ensure that habitats will stay intact or preserve more, supplying more food to the bears, and implement policies that will reduce bear-human conflicts.
 Another effort made by Italians is the Piano d'Azione Nazionale per la Tutela dell'Orso Bruno Marsicano (PATOM), which was formed to help protect the bears.

 During 2001, the Italian Ministry of the Environment for Protection of the Territory and the Sea created the action plan for the Conservation of the Marsican brown bear.
 It made the collection of basic health data of the Marsican brown bear a very important priority.
 It studied common diseases around the area.
 It has a specific attention to infectious diseases that could affect the bears and local wildlife.

 Up until 2014, Italy and the European Union teamed up to conserve the bears in the Apennine Mountains.
 It was called the Life Arctos Project.
 It was partially funded by the European Union at a cost of $7.3 million.
 They planted trees closer to the hills, away from civilians to prevent bear-human interactions.
 They put up electric fences around farms and vegetable gardens to push the Marsican brown bears away from humans.
 Pushing them higher in the mountains helps prevent human-bear interaction and resupply the food supply that is slowly being lost.

 Hunting has been a problem in conserving the bears, whether it was legal or illegal.
 However, poaching has decreased in numbers, so the population may be increasing.
 One measure in their conservation is controlling how the land will be used in the future.
 There are discussions about whether diseases from the cattle will spread and kill off the Marsican brown bears.
 In addition, it is suggested that there be more plans to preserve their habitats and food.

-According to the IUCN the brown bear as a whole is classified as "Least Concern", however there are subspieces that are classified as “Critically Endangered”.
+According to the IUCN the brown bear as a whole is classified as "Least Concern", however there are subspecies that are classified as "Critically Endangered".